lgrahl/saltyrtc-meta/Chunking.md

     - First chunk:  `0b00000000 || 0x0000002a || 0x00000000 || 0x010203`
     - Second chunk: `0b00000000 || 0x0000002a || 0x00000001 || 0x040506`
     - Third chunk:  `0b00000001 || 0x0000002a || 0x00000002 || 0x0708`

+## Unchunking

+Implementations MUST support unchunking of chunks that arrive in arbitrary order.
+This is usually done by keeping track of messages and the corresponding chunks.

+In order to prevent memory leaks when chunks are lost in transmission, implementations SHOULD provide a way to clean up incomplete messages.